 How does the Tournament Work?

-On which Date should I Go?
+On Which Date Should I Go?

 Where Should I Sit?

-You can buy a reserved seat for Arthur Ashe, Louis Armstrong or Grandstand Stadiums.
-Although all the tickets will get you admission to the side courts, the grounds, and the general admission areas of the Louis Armstrong and Grandstand Stadiums, you can only enter Arthur Ashe stadium with seats explicitly bought for it.
-As expected, tickets to Arthur Ashe stadium are the most expensive.
+As expected, tickets to Arthur Ashe Stadium are the most expensive.
 Grounds tickets are also available early in the tournament.
 They allow you into the general admission areas and are a great way to see the games, even if you can’t afford to spend a lot.
 Sit on the south side of Arthur Ashe (around section 240) if you would like to avoid the sun for a more extended period.

 Which Session Should I Attend?

-You can purchase morning or evening session tickets.
-If you buy a morning ticket, you can enter the stadium at 10 am (or 11 am in the finals), and you are likely to see three games in Arthur Ashe Stadium.
-For the night games, you enter the grounds at 6 pm and are expected to see two games.
-It seems to me that the more sought after men’s matches occur during the night sessions, but more of the grounds games are over, so you have fewer options outside of Arthur Ashe stadium.
-If you buy morning sessions, they don’t kick you off the grounds so that you can spend the evening in the general admission areas.
+You enter the grounds at 6 pm for the night games and expect to see two games.
+It seems to me that the more sought-after singles matches occur during the night sessions, but more of the grounds games are over, so you have fewer options outside of Arthur Ashe Stadium.
+If you buy morning sessions, they don’t kick you off the grounds, so you can spend the evening in the general admission areas.
 I always purchase day sessions.

 How to Eat at the Open without Waiting in Line for an Hour